i-Captain/100-days-of-code/log.md

 Turns out, you need an empty onVerticalDragStart... after that the onHorizontalDragStart event works like expected.

-Closed more userstories, like padding @license and Chango font for 'tutorial'.
+Closed more user stories, like padding @license and Chango font for 'tutorial'.
 The main.dart looks nearly ready.

-Canceled userstorie 'link to website in license popup text'.
+Canceled user story 'link to website in license popup text'.
 There is a good solution in the ['flutter gallery'](https://github.com/flutter/gallery/blob/master/lib/pages/about.dart) repo and i'll use it in the other projects first.

 #### Thoughts:
 After i used iMovie on my iPhone and switched back to eatsleeprepeat, the app 'restarted' like on the Galaxy J5 yesterday...
 Don't know right now if i want to save the FontFamily, FontWeight etc. attributes.
 Maybe in an update, so i can get some knowledge on that topic.